Shoreline Protection Program

 INTERESTED IN LEARNING MORE ABOUT LRCA’S SHORELINE PROTECTION PROGRAM?

-If you missed those dates, email us to obtain a recorded copy of the information session.
-Attending an information session is required as part of the application process.
+Viewing the information session is required as part of the application process.

 When you’re ready, apply to the 2021 Shoreline Protection Program using the links below: